A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Introduction

-Some studies also point towards non-axisymmetric structures coming from internal or external perturbations, such as for instance the spiral feature detected by \cite{2018Natur.561..360A}, numerous stellar streams \citep{2021ApJ...914..123I,Malhan_2022}, and perturbations from the bar or spiral waves detected at the solar neighbourhood from RAVE, APOGEE or \Gaia\ DR2 \citep{2013MNRAS.436..101W,2015ApJ...800...83B,2018MNRAS.475.2679C,10.1093/mnras/stab3755,2021MNRAS.500.2645T}.
-However it still remains that the majority of the mass of the Galaxy is predominantly in smooth relaxed components.
-This is why the development of axisymmetric self-consistent dynamical models of the Milky Way is useful.
+Some studies also point towards non-axisymmetric structures coming from internal or external perturbations, such as the spiral feature detected by \cite{2018Natur.561..360A}, numerous stellar streams \citep{2021ApJ...914..123I,Malhan_2022}, and perturbations from the bar or spiral waves detected in the solar neighbourhood from RAVE, APOGEE, or \Gaia\ DR2 \citep{2013MNRAS.436..101W,2015ApJ...800...83B,2018MNRAS.475.2679C,10.1093/mnras/stab3755,2021MNRAS.500.2645T}.
+However, the majority of the mass of the Galaxy is predominantly in smooth relaxed components, and this is why the development of axisymmetric self-consistent dynamical models of the Milky Way is useful.